nermalcat69/gleam-site/deployment/zerops.md

     type: gleam@1.5
 ```

-This will create a project called `recipe-gleam` with a Zerops Static service called `app`.
+This will create a project called `recipe-gleam` with a Zerops Gleam service called `app`.

 ## Add Zerops.yml